 This was all done despite the governance of LAPP often lacking clarity in the authorities and accountabilities of the parties charged with properly managing the Plan.

-LAPP members and employers held all the risks associated with funding LAPP, a defined benefit plan, including the risk of investment losses that may have necessitated changes to contribution rates and/or benefits, and the Minister still held the final determination on any changes to LAPP.
+LAPP members and employers held all the risks associated with funding LAPP, a Defined Benefit (DB) plan, including the risk of investment losses that may have necessitated changes to contribution rates and/or benefits, and the Minister still held the final determination on any changes to LAPP.
 This meant pension benefits and ultimate control of the Plan still rested with government and was subject to the politics of the day.

 In late 2018, Bill 27, the Joint Governance of Public Sector Pension Plans Act, was passed into law by the Alberta Legislature.
 Bill 27 transitioned LAPP to joint governance effective March 1, 2019.